AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/books/xanathars-guide-to-everything/3-dungeon-masters-tools.md

 >
 > Even on a world that experiences dawn each day, the DM is free to choose a different time-perhaps noon, sunset, or midnight-when certain magic items recharge.
 ^recharging-without-a-dawn

+> [!quote] A quote from Xanathar
+>
+> So why can't people who use magic do it all the time?
+>
+> I can disintegrate things whenever I want.
+Like now.
+And now.
+And now.
+And now ...
+Hey, where'd everybody go?